First Parking – Should I Pay or Appeal?

 If you lose in court you could have to face enforcement agents (bailiffs) and they add even more fees to a growing debt.

-Do you have to pay a First Parking ticket?
+Do you have to pay a fine?

 If you’re guilty of a parking contravention in a car park managed by First Parking they have the right to issue you a Parking Charge Notice.